The Complex Relationship Between Latinas, Race, & Braids

 Advertisement

-But even with positive changes happening, anti-Blackness still exists, and there are many Latinx women who are wary to accept their African roots.
+But even with positive changes happening, anti-blackness still exists, and there are many Latinx women who are wary to accept their African roots.
 In these cases, wearing braids does feel a lot like hurtful cultural appropriation and that self-denial ultimately harms both Latinx and Black women.
-These Latinas' allyships with Black communities are only limited to their hair.
-"It's a little unsettling to see someone who doesn't want to associate themselves as someone of color, of African descent, who still finds some utilization out of our cultural practice," says Amanda Moore-Karim, wardrobe stylist and author of Fulani Braids — Cultural Intersectionality or Appropriation?.
-"It goes back to that phrase, ‘Everybody wants to be Black, but doesn't want to be Black.'"
+These Latinas' allyships with black communities are only limited to their hair.
+"It's a little unsettling to see someone who doesn't want to associate themselves as someone of colour, of African descent, who still finds some utilisation out of our cultural practice," says Amanda Moore-Karim, wardrobe stylist and author of Fulani Braids — Cultural Intersectionality or Appropriation?.
+"It goes back to that phrase, ‘Everybody wants to be black, but doesn't want to be black.'"

 Advertisement